History of Southend United F.C.: 2010–2019

-2019-2021: Financial difficulties and relegation to National League

 On 22 October 2019, Sol Campbell was appointed manager of Southend.
 Campbell took charge for his first game — a 3–1 home defeat to Ipswich Town — on 25 October.

+2020–present

+Financial difficulties

 Financial difficulties, including a winding-up petition heard on 22 January 2020, resulted in non-payment of players' and other employees' wages in December 2019, after which players consulted with the PFA.
 At this point (9 January 2020), Southend were 22nd in League One, 15 points from safety after winning only one of 24 league games.
 Club chairman Ron Martin paid £140,000 after seven senior Southend United players were not paid their December 2019 wages on time, and met with all players to reassure them it would not happen again.
 The winding-up petition was dismissed after debts were cleared.

 On 18 January 2020, Southend won their first league game under Campbell with a 2–1 victory away at Accrington Stanley, also a first league win since 21 September 2019.
 However, financial constraints prevented the club signing any new players during the January 2020 transfer window.
 On 2 March, Martin confirmed Southend was under an EFL transfer embargo due to an unpaid tax bill, while February's wages to players were not paid on time, resulting in further PFA involvement.
 On 9 March, Southend was charged with misconduct by the EFL for failing to pay players on time, and for fielding an ineligible player against Lincoln City on 1 February (on 2 June, Southend received a suspended three-point penalty and were fined £7,500 for these offences).
 On 11 March, a further HMRC winding-up petition was adjourned to 29 April; it was then adjourned three more times, eventually to 28 October 2020.